 During the reporting period, researchers analyzed attacks carried out by 38 groups and affecting the entire world.
-Security specialists mainly focused on groups from Russia, North Korea, Pakistan, attacks originating from developed countries.
+Security specialists mainly focused on groups from Russia, North Korea, Pakistan, China, Vietnam, Iran, USA, UAE, India, Turkey, and South America.

+It is important to note that there is still no public information about attacks originating from developed countries.
 This again confirms that well-orchestrated attacks are difficult to detect or attribute to a specific group or country.